-Guide to the GP Contract 2021/22 for Primary Care Networks (PCNs) and Practices: Early Diagnosis of Cancer and Health Inequalities
+Guide to the GP Contract 2023/24 for Primary Care Networks (PCNs) and Practices: Early Diagnosis of Cancer and Health Inequalities

 GPs play a pivotal role in diagnosing cancer earlier and supporting the NHS Long-Term Plan ambition to diagnose 75% of cancers at stage 1 or 2 by 2028.
 Access our free and evidence-based information, including useful tools and resources, to support GPs to deliver best practice in prevention and early diagnosis.

 The aim of this information is to support GP practices and Primary Care Networks to deliver on their GP contract requirements for the early diagnosis of cancer and tackling neighbourhood health inequalities.
 See the Network Contract Directed Enhanced Service PCN specification requirements, See the Changes to the GP Contract in 2023/24, See Tackling Neighbourhood Health Inequalities guidance for 2023/24

 These GP contract webpages and the recommendations have been developed with our team of CRUK GPs.
 The CRUK GPs are all practising GPs, as well as being involved in more strategic work across their respective Cancer Alliances.

-How the early diagnosis of cancer features in the GP contract 2021/22
+How the early diagnosis of cancer and health inequalities feature in the GP contract 2023/24